-The LTS program is designed as an intensive MA program that can be completed in five consecutive quarter terms beginning Summer term, and continuing through the subsequent Summer term (15 months).
-Students are able to stay longer than 5 terms in the program longer if needed, but need to consult with the Director about planning an extended or alternate schedule.
-The program is not designed to be completed efficiently with a Fall term start (students need to stay for 2 years in this case); thus, students are only rarely admitted to start in Fall term.
+The Language Teaching Studies program is designed as an intensive MA degree that can be completed in five consecutive quarter terms beginning Summer term (the first Summer term is entirely online), and continuing through the subsequent Summer term (15 months).
+Students are able to stay longer than 5 terms in the program, but need to consult with the Director about planning an extended or alternate schedule.
+The program is not designed to be completed as quickly with a Fall term start; students need stay in the program for 2 years in this case.

 Master’s Degree Requirements

-- 53 credits in Linguistics, Language Teaching, and Education coursework
+- 50 credits in Linguistics and Language Teaching coursework

 - 7 Master’s Project course credits and the successful completion of a final Master’s Project